apankrat/notes/fast-case-conversion/README.md

          32         345  ->  587       1415  ->  1173       3463  ->  3221
          16         187  ->  332        869  ->   724       4965  ->  4820

-Lines marked with `*` are from randomized shuffling and the rest is from heuristic guessing.
+Results marked with `*` are from randomized shuffling and the rest is from heuristic guessing.

 The best compression is achieved with the combination of a